thebigby10/my-linux-configuration/README.md

     Install brave
     Install min

-Setup:
+Usage Setup:

-    Make brave, terminal(konsole) and station autostartup
-    make them default open to desktop 1,2 and 4 respectivly. create shortcut to switch to dektop X(1-4) to alt+X
+    Make brave, terminal(konsole), foot and station autostartup make them default open to desktop 1, 2, 3 and 5 respectivly. create shortcut to switch to dektop X(1-5) to alt+X They are for browser, nvim, kbase and messages respectivly.

+Coding Setup:

+Note-taking Setup: